TheShermanTanker/pypy/pypy/doc/faq.rst

 * First, please give the exact PyPy version, and the OS.

-* It might help focus our search if we know if the bug can be reproduced on a "``pypy --jit off``" or not.
-If "``pypy --jit off``" always works, then the problem might be in the JIT.
-  Otherwise, we know we can ignore that part.

 * If you got the bug using only Open Source components, please give a step-by-step guide that we can follow to reproduce the problem ourselves.
 Don't assume we know anything about any program other